doge95/cs5224-cloudformation/README.md

 ## Build & Deploy Stack to AWS CloudFormation
 ### Steps
 1. Define environment in the environment variable
-2. Go the component foler (eg. users)
+2. Go the component folder (eg. users)
 3. Build the component
 3. Package and upload the artifacts to AWS S3
 4. Deploy the stack in AWS CloudFormation